najwa12/brain_tumor_classification_cnn/README.md

 #### **Model Summary**:
 After configuring the model, the summary is displayed to visualize the architecture, layers, and parameters.

-## 🙌 Acknowledgements

-This project is inspired by the work of several talented individuals and the open-source community.
-Special thanks to:
-- **Sartaj Bhuvaji**
-- **Ankita Kadam**
-- **Prajakta Bhumkar**
-- **Sameer Dedge**

-Also, a big thank you to the open-source community for providing valuable datasets, pre-trained models, and other resources that made this project possible.

 ## **📚 References**
 - [Keras Documentation](https://keras.io/)